Guide to investment property loans

 - Cash reserves: Many lenders want you to have cash reserves (or easily liquefied assets) that are sufficient for you to cope for six months without rental income

-- Loan limits: Government-backed mortgages and conforming mortgages have limits on the amount you can borrow.
+- Loan limits: Government-backed mortgages and conforming mortgages have limits on the loan amount you can borrow.
 These vary according to local home prices

 - Documentation: Expect lenders to request two years of tax returns, two years of W-2s, and two months of bank statements at a minimum